-The bill will have an insignificant negative fiscal impact on DEP because the department will need to revise rules because of the statutory changes in the bill.
+The bill will have an insignificant negative fiscal impact on DEP because the department will need to revise rules to comply with the statutory changes in the bill.
 Further, DEP must comply with additional reporting requirements and the creation of a five-year work plan.
-The rulemaking and workload requirements of the bill can be handled within existing resources since the effective date for those sections of the bill are not effective until July 1, 2020.
+The rulemaking and workload requirements of the bill can be handled within existing resources since those sections of the bill are not effective until July 1, 2020.